vgari001/template-lab-01-intro-to-sct/README.md

 ### Make

-Now we briefly introduce Make, GNU's build automation tool.
-It automatically builds executables from source code by reading a file called the `Makefile` which tells Make how to build the target program.
+Now we briefly introduce Make which is a GNU project build automation tool.
+Make is essentially a scripting language for building executables from source code.
+It works by reading a `Makefile` (that is the required file name) which is a text file that tells Make how to build the target program.
 The `Makefile` is made up of rules, that look like the following:

 ```make
 target:	dependencies ...